 Theater is a uniquely collaborative, and perpetually evolving form of art.
-Its success depends on the cumulative effort of those passionately involved in developing a work from a play’ inception to its final performance, and it is because of this unique nature that I believe an awareness of theatre’s synchronicity is integral to a student’s learning and finding their place in the professional world.
+Its success depends on the cumulative effort of those passionately involved in developing a work from a play’s conception to its final performance, and it is because of this unique nature that I believe an awareness of theatre’s synchronicity is integral to a student’s learning and finding their place in the professional world.
 As a teaching artist, it is a privilege to bring my diverse skill set into every classroom as I help students find and develop their own voices.
-Educate students about the mechanics of theater, while also helping them understand the machinations of its development is integral to my process as a teaching artist, whether the course is focused on Play/Screenwriting, Acting/Scene-study, Acting for the Camera, Shakespeare, Voice, Devised Ensemble, or Theatre Management.
+Educating students about the mechanics of theater, while also helping them understand the machinations of its development is integral to my process as a teaching artist, whether the course is focused on Play/Screenwriting, Acting/Scene-study, Acting for the Camera, Shakespeare, Voice, Devised Ensemble, or Theatre Management.

 The Good, The Bad, and The Janitor – 2013 two-week movie workshop